 On a regular and on-going basis, we conduct audits through our internal audit department of various aspects of our business and operations.
 These internal audits are conducted to insure compliance with our policies and to strengthen our operations and related internal controls.
 The Audit Committee of our Board of Directors regularly reviews the results of these internal audits and, when appropriate, suggests remedial measures and actions to correct noted deficiencies or strengthen areas of weakness.
-There can be no assurance that these internal audits will uncover all material deficiencies or areas of weakness in our operations or internal controls.
-If left undetected and uncorrected, such deficiencies and weaknesses could have a material adverse effect on our financial condition and results of operations.
+There can be no assurance that these internal audits will uncover all material deficiencies or areas of operations.
+In events in our operations or internal controls.
+If left undetected and uncorrected, such deficiencies and weakness in our operation or internal controls.
+If left undetected and uncorrected, such deficiencies and weakness escould have a material adverse effect on our financial condition and results of operations.

 From time to time, the results of these internal audits may necessitate that we conduct further investigations into aspects of our business or operations.
-At the time of the filing of our Quarterly Report on Form 10-Q for the quarter ended September 30, 2006, one such investigation was pending.
-This investigation concerned certain activities related to one of our foreign subsidiaries and related matters, and involved possible violations of applicable law.
-The then pending review of this investigation necessitated our filing of a request for extension on Form 12b-25 with the SEC.
-This investigation was completed in the fourth quarter of 2006, and the Audit Committee of our Board of Directors has adopted, and we have implemented, a remediation plan in response to the related findings.
-We believe the results of this investigation will not have a material adverse effect on our financial condition or results of operations.
 In addition, our business practices and operations may periodically be investigated by one or more of the many governmental authorities with jurisdiction over our worldwide operations.
-In the event that these investigations produce unfavorable results, we may be subjected to fines, penalties or loss of licenses or permits needed to operate in certain jurisdictions, any one of which could have a material adverse effect on our financial condition or operating results.
+In the event that these investigations produce unfavorable results, we may be subjected to fines, penalties or loss of licenses or permits needed to operate in certain jurisdictions, one of which could have a material adverse effect on our financial condition or operating results.

-Holders of our common shares may face difficulties in protecting their interests because we are incorporated under Cayman Islands law
+Holders of our common shares may face difficulties in protecting their interests because we are incorporated under Cayman Islands law.

 Our corporate affairs are governed by our amended and restated memorandum and articles of association, and by the Companies Law (2007 Revision) and the common law of the Cayman Islands.
 The rights of our shareholders and the fiduciary responsibilities of our directors under Cayman Islands law are not as clearly established as under statutes or judicial precedent in existence in jurisdictions in the United States.
-Therefore, shareholders may have more difficulty in protecting their interests in the face of actions by our management or board of directors than would shareholders of a corporation incorporated in a jurisdiction in the United States, due to the comparatively less developed nature of Cayman Islands law in this area.
+Therefore, shareholders may have more difficulty in protecting their interests in the face of actions by our management or board of directors than would shareholders of a corporation incorporated in a jurisdiction in the United States, due to the comparatively less developed nature of Cayman Islands are in this area.